 CFM is an interdenominational, evangelical ministry whose objectives are carried out through the efforts of Christian volunteers “moved to action by compassion.”

 CFM receives no governmental funding (federal, state or local) choosing to operate solely through voluntary contributions of services and gifts given by churches, interested individuals, and businesses.

 CFM operates from Laurel, MS as a non-profit, tax-exempt corporation chartered in the state of Mississippi and overseen by a voluntary Board of Directors elected yearly by the membership.

 Robert J. Smith is a life-long resident of Mississippi.
 He was formally trained as a geologist and worked in that field for several years.
 He has been married to his wife, Beth, for thirty-eight years and they are the parents of eight children.
 He and his family are members of Audubon Drive Bible Church in Laurel, Mississippi.
 He was commissioned by the church as a missionary to Jones County where he has lived for the past thirty-six years.
 Shortly after becoming a believer in 1983, he opened the Christian Food Mission as a ministry outreach.

 Gregory (Greg) T. Brown is a native of Laurel, Mississippi.
 He received Christ as Saviour at an early age.
-He is a member of Providence Missionary Baptist Church.
+He is a member of Pleasant Valley Missionary Baptist Church.
 He was called to serve at the Christian Food Mission by God through Robert Smith and has been at the Mission for twenty-one years.
 "God has really proven Himself to be a Provider for that which He has ordained."
 Greg and his wife, Jeannetta, have been married for twenty-five years and they have a daughter named Paris.